amsify42/php-swagger-postman/README.md

 Refer to this link for more details https://github.com/zircote/swagger-php/blob/master/docs/guide/migrating-to-v4.md

-### Scanning the directory and generating swagger json for API documentation and postman collection json.
+### Scanning the directory and generating swagger json for API documentation and postman collection and postman environment json.
 ```php
 $swagger = new \Amsify42\PhpSwaggerPostman\Swagger;
 $swagger->getGeneratedJson(